 Cathodic protection is a technique to control the corrosion of a metal surface by turning it into a cathode of an electrochemical cell.
 Within the company, we have personnel trained to level 1 and 2 in accordance with BS EN ISO 15257 and can offer a full installation and testing / monitoring service.
 We can also provide a design and evaluation service to ensure buildability and effectiveness of your cathodic protection system.

 Cathodic protection is when an impressed current system introduces a computer-controlled direct current to the reinforcement, which prevents corrosion.
 A galvanic system uses strips of zinc or aluminium fixed directly to the reinforcement, which subsequently corrode in favour of the steel until they themselves need to be replaced.

-VolkerLaser have experience in applying cathodic protection systems to structures to prevent against further corrosion and we pioneered the design and installation of a Zebra impressed current cathodic protection system on the refurbishment of the Wolverhampton Civic Centre Car Park; the first time the innovative permanent protection method was seen in the UK.
+VolkerLaser has experience in applying cathodic protection systems to structures to prevent against further corrosion and we pioneered the design and installation of a Zebra impressed current cathodic protection system on the refurbishment of the Wolverhampton Civic Centre Car Park; the first time the innovative permanent protection method was seen in the UK.

 A result of improvements on conventional anode systems, the Zebra anode is durably bonded with concrete by means of a layer system.
 This eliminates the possibility of inadequate adhesion of a mortar system, potentially causing a loss of functionality.
 The minimal coating thickness leads to a reduced surface load, and as a result, this anode system offers significant structural advantages, particularly with respect to concrete repairs of a critical nature.
 The integrated power distribution ribbon distributes current evenly in the conductive Zebra coating, which is applied in the system’s signature black and white stripes, providing aesthetic benefit.